kazchiong/ai-ocr-web-portal/README.md

 A full-stack web application that uses OCR and OpenAI to extract and structure information from medication labels.

-Developed as a Major Project at Temasek Polytechnic by a team of three students.
+Developed as a Major Project as part of the Diploma in Computer Engineering at Temasek Polytechnic by a team of three students.

 ## Project Overview

 Medication labels often contain important information in an unstructured format.
-This project allows users to capture or upload an image of a medication label, extract text using OCR, and use AI to organise the extracted information into a more structured and readable format.
+This project allows users to capture or upload images of medication labels, extract text using OCR, and use AI to organise the extracted information into a structured and readable format.

 The system also includes user authentication, scan history management, and administrative features for managing users and institutions.